Hello0w0/DoA-direction-of-arrival-experiments/README.md

 the annotations are in Chinese because its my homework :)

 ## To run the program:
-* modify and run `test_MSE.py` to get the MSE of the three algorithm, then run `plot_MSE.py` to plot the results.
+* modify and run `test_MSE.py` to get the MSE of the three algorithms, then run `plot_MSE.py` to plot the results.
-* modify and run `test_Resolution.py` to get the resolution of the three algorithm, then run `plot_Resolution.py` to plot the results.
+* modify and run `test_Resolution.py` to get the resolution of the three algorithms, then run `plot_Resolution.py` to plot the results.

 ## references
 Pesavento, M. , Gershman, A. B. , & Wong, K. M. .
 (2002).
 Direction finding in partly calibrated sensor arrays composed of multiple subarrays.
 IEEE Transactions on Signal Processing, 50(9), 2103-2115.